afondiel/Self-Driving-Cars-Specialization/Course1-Introduction-to-Self-Driving-Cars/course1-notes.md

 - **Welcome to the Self-Driving Cars Specialization**

-Instructors : `Steve Waslander` and `Jonathan Kelly` both Associate professor on Aerospace studies at [University of Toronto](https://www.utoronto.ca/).
+Instructors : `Steve Waslander` and `Jonathan Kelly` both Associate professor in Aerospace studies at [University of Toronto](https://www.utoronto.ca/).

 `Self-driving cars` is a sleeping geant which can change everything
   - road safety